vircadia/project-apollo/docs/RunningDockerImage.md

-The last three lines says "Debug" level logging, flush write each log file entry (this helps make sure information is in the log file if the application crashes) and to output a debug log line when any API call is received.
+The last three lines says "Debug" level logging, flush write each log file entry (this helps make sure information is in the log file if the application crashes), and to output a debug log line when any API call is received.

 ## Run the Metaverse-Server Docker Image